Aeroméxico Connect Flight 2431: Crew

 The pilot in command of the flight was 38-year-old Carlos Galván Meyran, a resident of Mexico City.
-He held an airline transport pilot licence and had been working at Aeroméxico since 2010, as a pilot since 2011.
+He held an airline transport pilot licence and had been working at Aeroméxico since 2010, and as a pilot since 2011.
 He had a total of 3,700 logged flight hours at the time of the crash.
 Galván completed his captain training for the Embraer E-Jet series in June 2017 and had logged 1,064 hours in the type.
 He occupied the left-hand seat in the cockpit during the flight, and suffered serious injuries in the accident, requiring hip and spine surgery which doctors called successful.

 The assigned first officer, Daniel Dardon Chávez, held an airline transport pilot licence and had a total of 1,973 logged flight hours, including 460 hours on the Embraer 190 aircraft.
 He was 25 years old at the time of the accident and was originally from Metepec, State of Mexico.
 He had become certified to copilot this type of aircraft in February 2018.
 He received minor injuries in the crash.
 During the flight, he was occupying the jump seat in the back of the cockpit instead of the right-hand seat normally occupied by the first officer.

 Another pilot who flew for the airline, José Ramón Vázquez, was also in the cockpit.
 He held a commercial pilot license and had a total of 3,296 logged flight hours.
 He was certified to fly the Beechcraft King Air F90 and Beechcraft Super King Air 200 aircraft.
-He was in the process of receiving training to fly the E-Jets, but as of the time of the flight, he had only received initial classroom instruction, and had completed 64 hours of simulator time, and had not yet received his certification.
+He was in the process of receiving training to fly the E-Jets, but as of the time of the flight, he had only received initial classroom instruction, had completed 64 hours of simulator time, and had not yet received his certification.
 He had no experience on the Embraer E190 aircraft.
-At the time of the flight, he occupied the right-hand seat in the cockpit normally occupied by the copilot, and was the pilot flying the plane until the last five seconds before the crash, when captain Galván took control.
+At the time of the flight, he occupied the right-hand seat in the cockpit normally occupied by the copilot, and was the pilot flying the plane until the last five seconds before the crash, when Captain Galván took control.
 Vázquez received minor injuries in the crash.

 Two female flight attendants were in the main cabin.
 The senior flight attendant had been employed by the airline since June 2012 and suffered a fractured lumbar vertebra.
 The junior flight attendant had been employed by the airline for about a week and received minor injuries in the crash.

 Passengers

 The plane departed with 98 passengers and 5 crew members.
-Two of the passengers were airline employees being shuttled between locations, including the pilot in training who was in the cockpit.
-Of the passengers, excluding the pilot in training, 31 were Mexican citizens, 65 were United States citizens, 1 was a Spanish citizen, and 1 was a Colombian citizen.
+Two of the passengers were airline employees being shuttled between locations, including the student pilot who was in the cockpit.
+Of the passengers, excluding the student pilot, 31 were Mexican citizens, 65 were United States citizens, 1 was a Spanish citizen, and 1 was a Colombian citizen.